Po Leung Kuk Museum

 The museum consists of the Old Hall, the Exhibition Hall, the Archives Office, the Research Room and two Archival Conservation Rooms.
 The Old Hall and the Exhibition Hall are opened to the public.

 The museum stores the historical documents of Po Leung Kuk.
 They will also be available upon request for the public to read.

+In the late 19th century Hong Kong, kidnapping and human trafficking were rampant.